 Application Builds¶

-Some app services are buildable.
-For those services, a CI system builds container images and then triggers deployment through the Wodby CLI.
+Some app services have build configuration.
+For those services, a CI system can build container images and then trigger deployment through the Wodby CLI.

 The two common patterns are:

-- Other app services are also buildable, but do not have their own separate build source.
-They still produce images as part of the same build and deployment flow.
+- Other app services are build image targets but do not have their own separate build source.
+They can produce images as part of the same build and deployment flow.

 For example, an app may have php and nginx services while a single Git repository contains both backend and frontend code.
 The repository may be connected to the PHP service as the main build source, but the build still produces images for both services.
 After the images are built, you release them with wodby ci release and deploy them with wodby ci deploy.